 With a scenic coastline filled with rolling dunes and dotted with sea oats and other native vegetation, there’s indeed much to admire about the natural beauty of Avon, North Carolina.

 By no means is this coastal town the most popular destination on the Outer Banks, but perennial vacationers will tell you that’s part of the allure of Avon.

 Avon’s biggest draw for locals and visitors alike is the beautiful beaches.
 During the summer and autumn months, the water is in the 70s and 80s.
-Kayakers, swimmers, and surfers will without a doubt enjoy their time in the water.
+Kayakers, swimmers, and surfers will, without a doubt, enjoy their time in the water.

-Little commercialization and miles of seemingly untouched beaches await you and your group of family and friends who are seeking an escape to one of the premier spots for a week-long vacation in the eastern United States.
+Little commercialization and miles of seemingly untouched beaches await you and your group of family and friends seeking an escape to one of the premier spots for a week-long vacation in the eastern United States.

 Things to Do